exalearn/ExaMol/docs/components/steer.rst

 The strategy for this thinker is three parts:

 #.
-Never leave nodes on the super
+Never leave nodes on the supercomputer idle
 #.
 Update the list of selected calculations with new data as quickly as possible
 #.
 Wait until resources are free until submitting the next calculation.

-This strategy is achieved by writing out a series of simple policies, such as:
+This strategy is achieved by a series of simple policies, such as:

 - Submit a new quantum chemistry calculation when another completes
 - Begin re-training models as soon as a recipe is complete for any molecule